*This post was updated November 18, 2021. We are so sorry to share that Kim passed away in 2020. His thanksgiving recipes live on here-

-Most Thanksgiving feasts are built around a turkey and every hostess has her secrets to getting that moist turkey meat with crispy golden skin.
+Most Holiday feasts are built around a turkey and every hostess has her secrets to getting that moist turkey meat with crispy golden skin.
 Making the perfect turkey is worth a blog post in it self.
 To brine, or not to brine?
 Roast, or deep fry?
 Stuffing in the bird or out?
-In my book the “sides” or side dishes and deserts are of equal importance when it comes to preparing an epic Thanksgiving feast.
+In my book the “sides” or side dishes and deserts are of equal importance when it comes to preparing an epic feast.
 (Or any other formal dinner, for that matter.)

 Last month, I was invited to local Restauranteur and Caterer, Kim Bailey’s kitchen in Tampa for a private cooking class featuring an array of side dishes perfect for the holidays.
 We sampled 11 side dishes in all, and learned tips and tricks along the way.
 All the dishes were flavorful, and easy to make—Kim and his assistant made all 11 dishes in a record three hours.
 It was such a great experience, I couldn’t wait to share it with you.

 The very first thing this introvert noticed about Kim was his warm smile and ability to put people immediately at ease.
 I felt sincerely welcome in his midst.
 His joy of cooking and sharing good food is infectious, and within minutes, we were all delighted with the amazing side dishes set before us.
 (You will also find several of the recipes we sampled including my favorites: cranberry apple sauce, and corn casserole on line—however unfortunately not all of the recipes are on the website).

 The following are some of the super tips Kim shared that really make menu planning and preparation a breeze: